mrazomej/phd/src/chapter_05/section_03_model.md

 short-caption="Experimental vs. theoretical distribution of mRNA per cell using parameters for multi-promoter model"}

-It is hard to make comparisons with literature reported values because these kinetic rates are effective parameters hiding a lot of the complexity of transcription initiation [@Browning2004].
+It is hard to compare literature-reported values because these kinetic rates are effective parameters hiding a lot of the complexity of transcription initiation [@Browning2004].
 Also, the parameters' non-identifiability restricts our explicit comparison of the actual numerical values of the inferred rates.
 Nevertheless, from the model, we can see that the mean burst size for each transcription event is given by $r_m / k^{(p)}_{\text{off}}$.
 We obtain a mean burst size of $\approx 1.9$ transcripts per cell from our inferred values.
 This mean burst size is similar to the reported burst size of 1.15 on a similar system on *E. coli* [@Yu2006].

-### Repressor rates from three-state regulated promoter.
+### Repressor rates from a three-state regulated promoter.

 Having determined the unregulated promoter transition rates we now proceed to determine the repressor rates $k^{(r)}_{\text{on}}$ and $k^{(r)}_{\text{off}}$.